40thieves/final-year-project/src/05 - implementation/02 - data-collection.md

 ##### 4.2.3 API Problems

 The PLOS ALM API is a good base for providing altmetrics data, as discussed in section 3.4.5, however it is not without problems.
-The main problem that was encountered was when querying for many articles with historical metadata in a single request.
+The main problem that was encountered was when querying for many articles - over 20 -  with historical metadata in a single request.
 This will sometimes produce an error response, although it may be inconsistent.
 This may be due to the fact that a very large amount of data needs to be processed and so the request times out.
 Alternatively, there may be a bug with the API that causes this intermittently.

 Fortunately, there does appear to be a work-around - the API allows users restrict the data sources that are included in the response.
 If the request includes `source=twitter`, for example, then only altmetric data pertaining to Twitter will be returned.
 This can be expanded to include multiple data sources, using a comma-separated list.
 In testing it was found that including a list for all possible data sources would not produce the error described above.
 This work-around has been implemented in the package as a temporary solution, but will be removed if the problem is resolved.
 The bug has been reported to the API providers.

+* Best practice
+	* Library in lib directory, app.js file imports the necessary files
 * request library
 	* How requests are actually sent
 * Mention Cameron Neylon's pyalm